 been successfully growing since 1996.
 This was the same year that The

 Christmas Carol Project had its first performance.
-It has since seen over
+The project retired in 2015

-television special & DVD release called "The Carol Project."
+Production's award-winning television special & DVD release called

 In his own musical career, John continued performing and recording as the